John Cunningham (RAF officer): Last tour

 In January 1943, Cunningham was allowed back onto operations.
-He was given command of No. 85 Squadron RAF, equipped with the de Havilland Mosquito NF.II and based at Hunsdon.
+He was given command of 85 Squadron, equipped with the Mosquito NF.II and based at RAF Hunsdon.
 He selected Jimmy Rawnsley as his operator.
 The new radar set displayed the entire picture.
 A small cathode-ray tube set on the left side of the instrument panel gave Cunningham a composite image.
 The duo decided Rawnsley should control the interception in the initial stages, until they reached a point where the enemy could take evasive action.
 Then Cunningham would take over while Rawnsley would call out the ranges and free the pilot from looking at his ray-tube.

-On the night of 3 March 1943 the Luftwaffe was active again.
+On the night of 3 March 1943, the Luftwaffe was active again.
 Cunningham scrambled too late to get contact by GCI.
 Searchlights operated in a box-shape, separated by evenly spaced markers, and he climbed towards a box.
 Each fighter was given a box and flew to its allotted marker beacon.
 There he orbited until the lights illuminated a target or formed a cone where he could pick up an AI contact.
-Soon he had a contact — a Dornier Do 217; he closed in, but his cannons jammed.
+Soon he had a contact, a Dornier Do 217; he closed in, but his cannons jammed.
 After he had sat behind the Dornier for some time and tried in vain to encourage the guns to fire, the German crew suddenly became aware of his presence and dived away.
 Cunningham was furious: three-quarters of the squadron got airborne, but only he had seen an enemy.
 Unsatisfied with ground- and aircrews, he used his influence in the small night-fighter community to bring in personnel from his old unit, 604, which was languishing in Cornwall.
-With the new VIII radar a uniform facility, Cunningham took over a Mosquito NF.XII—the first Mosquito to have a smooth "bluff" nose dome over the dish antenna.
+With the new Mk VIII radar a uniform facility, Cunningham took over a Mosquito NF.XII; the first Mosquito to have a smooth 'bluff' nose dome over the dish antenna.